ncabatoff/promfacto/README.md

 built in your factory in terms of furnaces, assembling machines, accumulators, and fluid levels.
 You can see world metrics like pollution and deaths.

+Using a modified version of [YARM](https://github.com/narc0tiq/YARM) you can get metrics on resource consumption and remaining resources.
+In other words, the data you could see on your in-game resource monitor is also published for Prometheus.
+This requires that you complete the research to get the in-game equivalent, aka 'resource-monitoring'.

+## How?

+Prometheus periodically does an HTTP GET to all configured metrics exporters, and stores the metrics they publish in an internal DB.
+Grafana queries that DB to visualize the data.

+node-exporter is primarily a tool for collecting OS metrics, but it also has an option to let it read metrics from files in a directory.
+These factorio mods write files in that directory.

 ## Requirements

 Only tested on Factorio 0.12.35 single-player.
 Only tested on Ubuntu 14.04 and 16.04,